 LONDON, Sept 26 (Reuters) - Europe's benchmark bond yield steadied on Tuesday after its biggest daily drop in seven weeks as investors waited for a Federal Reserve speech that may flesh out plans to tighten U.S. monetary conditions.

-The yield on Germany's 10-year bond, seen as a safe store of cash in times of stress, slid six basis points on Monday after an unexpectedly weak election result for Angela Merkel and after North Korea accused the United States of declaring war.
+The yield on Germany's 10-year bond, seen as a safe store of cash in times of stress, slid 6 basis points on Monday after an unexpectedly weak election result for Angela Merkel and North Korea accused the United States of having declared war.

 Investors will be parsing her words, and those of other Fed officials due to speak on Tuesday, for clues on whether the U.S. central bank will stick to plans to raise interest rates in December.